incident-responseincident-managementincident-lead

 Your phone lights up at 2:47 AM.
 PagerDuty, Slack, maybe a phone call from your CEO.
 Something's broken.
 People are noticing.
 And you're the one who has to fix it.

 We've talked to dozens of engineering teams about incidents.
-The thing that comes up over and over: the debugging isn't the hard part.
-It's the chaos that kills you.
+The thing that comes up over and over: the debugging isn't the hard part—it's the coordination.
+See our incident coordination guide on reducing context switching across tools and improving MTTR for more on why coordination matters more than speed.

 Who's in charge?
 What do we tell customers?
 Why are 15 people asking for updates in DMs?
 Should we call a Zoom?
 Is this SEV1 or SEV2?